Troubling Visits From The Past

-We are after all, only human, there are things that we experienced, have happen, let happen, had done to us, whatever it may be.
-Although you may have ‘dealt’ with it, generally speaking, some of these experiences have a way of rearing their ugly head from time to time.
+Troubling visits from the past can impact your future.
+We are after all, only human, there are things that we’ve experienced, have happen, let happen, had done to us, whatever it may be.
+Although you may have ‘dealt’ with it, generally speaking, some of these experiences have a way of subliminally influencing us, rearing their ugly head from time to time.

 Let’s face it, you really don’t want an undesirable memory to come back to haunt you in the present.